Helpful Topics For Pet Owners

 - be blurry, out of focus, or not have the pet shown clearly.

 Potential adopters will now be able to view your pet’s profile on Adopt-a-Pet.com.
-If they are interested in your pet, they can fill out an application in the ‘For Adoption by Private Owner’ section near the bottom of the page on your pet’s profile.
-That application will be received and reviewed by a member of our team and then we will get in contact with you to let you know about the inquiry.
+If they are interested in your pet, they can fill out an adoption application.
+This application will be sent to you to screen the applicant.

 To learn more about next steps in the process, check out our How It Works & What to expect page.